sixhobbits/technical-writing/README.md

 [Publishing Resources](./write-for-us.md) provides information on where you can publish your technical posts, and who will pay you for them.

+## Retrospectives
+[Retrospectives](./retrospectives.md) is a list of makers and solopreneurs who write retrospectives on their businesses and progress.
+Although not directly technical writing, these people tend to be interested in both writing and building technical projects, and offer good examples of technical writing in their other posts too.

 ## About
 I have been writing technical articles on a freelance basis for a number of years.
 I'm always surprised that while there are thousands of posts and resources out there relating to helping you become a better (programmer|founder|data scientist|anything else) there is very little about technical writing, and many people don't even know that technical writing is a thing that exists and that pays.